Xiobe/EssentialSkills/02-GPG/gpg.md

 Mailvelope is a browser plugin for Chrome and Firefox which allows you to use gpg encryption for Gmai, Yahoo Mail, Outlook.com and GMX.

 https://www.mailvelope.com

+## Emailing Attachments
+It is important to realize that attachments need to be signed seperately and uploaded to the web client seperately.
+The previously discussed mailvelope can do this for Gmail, Yahoo Mail, Outlook.com and GMX.